trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 This packages all files and directories within your theme into a single ***gem*** file (***mytheme.gem***).

 Push all of the changes to your theme's repository on GitHub to ensure everything is up to date.
-Anyone can use your theme if the repository is public.

 ### Using Themes